-The first sign of adrenal fatigue is reliance on stimulants.
-If the idea of going without your stimulant is an issue, you have adrenal fatigue.
-There, you have taken the test, now you know.
+The first sign of adrenal fatigue is a reliance on stimulants.
+If you think that you just can't go without your stimulant, you have adrenal fatigue.

 - caffeine (still trying to get off coffee or chocolate?
 I will post some tips and a great coffee substitute recipe soon!)

 - exercise (do you feel that you need to get a run in or you just can't make it through the day?)